Late Rent Laws and Grace Periods

 When Can a Landlord Begin the Eviction Process?

 In most states, landlords can begin the eviction process for non-payment the day after rent is due.
-However, in seven states, landlords are required to give a grace period before the eviction process can be started.
+However, in a few states, landlords must give a grace period before the eviction process can be started.

 note